akosma/FakePhoneGap/README.md

 =============

-This project provides a simple implementation that shows the basic mechanism used in PhoneGap, for learning purposes.
+This project provides a simple implementation that shows the basic mechanisms used in PhoneGap to communicate from a web app to a native iOS app, for learning purposes.

 License
 -------